patchschloss/patchschloss01.github.io/README.md

 # Patrick Schloss
 Ope, you got here fast!
 My website isn't quite finished.
-While I'm working on that, here's some other things of mine to check out.
+While I'm working on that, here's some other things of mine to go check out.

 https://linktr.ee/patch_schloss